kestra-io/docs/content/blogs/use-case-apps.md

 We recently introduced **Apps**: **frontend applications** for your Kestra workflows.
 They allow end-users to interact with workflows through forms, output displays, markdown blocks, approval buttons, and other UI components, while Kestra flows handle all backend processing.

+This new feature enforce a call we hear more and more at Kestra: the need for user facing interface going beyond technical matters.

+In someway, everyone wants a custom application providing the keystones for fast and automated work.
+In our daily work we want things to get done, not thinking about unneccessary technical matters.

 ## Requests & Review